Cerastes cerastes: Description

-The average total length (body and tail) is 30–60 cm, with a maximum total length of 85 cm.
+The average total length (body and tail) of Cerastes cerastes is 30–60 cm, with a maximum total length of 85 cm.
 Females are larger than males.

 One of the most distinctive characteristics of this species is the presence of supraorbital "horns", one over each eye.
 However, these may be reduced in size or absent (see genus Cerastes).
 The eyes are prominent and set on the sides of the head.
 There is significant sexual dimorphism, with males having larger heads and larger eyes than females.
 Compared to C. gasperettii, the relative head size of C. cerastes is larger and there is a greater frequency of horned individuals (13% versus 48%, respectively).

 The colour pattern consists of a yellowish, pale grey, pinkish, reddish or pale brown ground colour, which almost always matches the substrate colour where the animal is found.
 Dorsally, a series of dark, semi-rectangular blotches runs the length of the body.
 These blotches may or may not be fused into crossbars.
 The belly is white.
 The tail, which may have a black tip, is usually thin.

 Common names

-Common names of this species include desert sidewinding horned viper, Saharan horned viper, horned s, Sahara horned viper, desert horned viper, North African horned viper, African desert horned viper, greater cerastes, asp and horned viper.
+Common names of the species Cerastes cerastes include desert sidewinding horned viper, Saharan horned viper, horned s, Sahara horned viper, desert horned viper, North African horned viper, African desert horned viper, greater cerastes, asp and horned viper.
 In Egypt, it is called el-ṭorîsha (حية الطريشة); in Libya, it is called um-Goron (ام قرون).

-Distribution and habitat
+In ancient Egyptian, a hieroglyph depicting horned viper is a phonogram for the letter f (𓆑), as derived through rebus principle from the species name, ft.

+Geographic distribution

-The snake is common in Iraq but is also found in Syria, Saudi Arabia, Palestine, Yemen, Jordan, Israel, Qatar, Mauritania, Morocco and Kuwait.
+Cerastes cerastes is common in Iraq but is also found in Syria, Saudi Arabia, Palestine, Yemen, Jordan, Israel, Qatar, Mauritania, Morocco and Kuwait.
 They can also be found in parts of North Africa including Libya, Egypt, and Sudan.

 Originally, the type locality was listed only as "Oriente."
 However, Flower (1933) proposed "Egypt" by way of clarification.

+Habitat

-These snakes favor dry, sandy areas with sparse rock outcroppings, and tend to avoid coarse sand.
-Occasionally they are found around oases, and up to an altitude of 1500 m.
+The preferred natural habitat of Cerastes cerastes is dry, sandy areas with sparse rock outcroppings, but it tends to avoid coarse sand.
+Occasionally it is found around oases, and up to an altitude of 1500 m.
 Cooler temperatures, with annual averages of 20 C or less, are preferred.